Algorithmic-Alignment-Lab/Algorithmic-Alignment-Lab.github.io/contact.markdown

 ## Contact

-We are located in the [Stata Center](https://www.csail.mit.edu/about/stata-center) (32 Vassar St, Cambridge, MA 02139).
+We are located in the [Schwarzman Center](https://computing.mit.edu/welcome-to-building-45/) (51 Vassar St, Cambridge, MA 02139).

 For individuals' contact, see the team page.